jsuarezruiz/xamarin-forms-perf-playground/README.md

 * Depending on the size of the downloaded file to chain, it will affect more than the necessary time.
 * Higher memory consumption.

+Other recommendations:
+- Use GZIP (or deflate) where possible.

 ## Bindings

 ![Bindings](images/bindingsperf.png)